steven5chun/big2-portfolio-allocation/README.md

 - **Application of Financial Theory:** Applied Modern Portfolio Theory and Quantitative Methods to the Big 2 card game.
 - **Simulation Result Analysis:** Analyzed Big 2 card combination simulations through a financial lens.

+## Key Learnings

+1. ***Breaking the Code Barrier via "Vibe Coding":***

+   I started this project with zero programming experience.
+By leveraging GitHub open-source repositories for basic game rules and relying on AI-assisted "Vibe Coding," I stitched together a high-performance simulation script.
+The journey was to learn core software architecture, data structures, and debugging through direct, iterative execution.

+2. ***The Core Realization: Hand Arrangements = Asset Allocation***

+   This project was realizing that arranging a 13-card hand is functionally identical to constructing a stock portfolio.

+   - The Strategic Dilemma: Should I split my cards into a high-risk 5-card Straight and weak singles, or partition them into stable pairs and high-ranking control cards?
+   - The Financial Equivalent: This maps perfectly to Modern Portfolio Theory (MPT).
+I learned how to use Monte Carlo method to simulate different combinations (like Aces and Twos) to maximize my structural "Sharpe Ratio" before the game even begins.

 ## References